FaithAlone.net

 • 1 Corinthians 14:7-11, 14:19

-3. Designating every Friday as penitential, and forbidding meat on that day.
+3. Designating every Friday as penitential, and historically forbidding meat on that day, which is still required during Lent.
 Also, the prescribed fasting on Ash Wednesday, and Good Friday, on pain of Mortal Sin

 • Romans 14:5-6: 1 Timothy 4:1-3, Colossians 2:14-16, Galatians 4:9-11